Date: July 16-20, 2018

 - DeHavilland Beaver Float Plane Drop off and Pick up

-- Meals: Starting breakfast on July 16th and through lunch on day 5 July 20th
+- Meals: Starting breakfast on lunch July 17th and through lunch on July 20th

 - All local protocol fees and fishing licenses